MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-health-management.md

 ## Level 200 – Managed

-- Someone in the organization reviews the Service Health Dashboard.
-- Little or no planning takes place to introduce or mitigate the effects of incidents organizationally, though some teams may be effective at taking local action.
+-The Service Health Dashboard is reviewed only when incidents are reported to the organization's helpdesk.
+- No formal incident response plan has been created.
 - Service desk or support roles review health advisories reactively in response to user reports.

 ## Level 300 – Defined

 - Relevant staff receive incident notifications via email
+- Someone in the organization reviews the Service Health Dashboard, perhaps as often as daily.
+- The organization has documented a formal incident response plan.
-- Relevant Service Health notifications are emailed to key roles and may be posted to the intranet, Teams and via email.
+- Relevant end-user-impacting advisories  are communicated to key roles and may be posted to the intranet, the helpdesk ticketing system's landing page, Teams and via email.
-- Service desk staff are briefed on Service Health issues.
+- Service desk staff are briefed on Service Health issues as needed.

 ## Level 400 - Managed (Capable)